SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students have gained a basic understanding of account-ing and financial reporting, i.e. the reasons for accounting and financial reporting (legal requirements) and their structure, as well as the relationship between accounting and financial reporting.
+Upon completing this course, alumni have gained a basic understanding of account-ing and financial reporting, i.e. the reasons for accounting and financial reporting (legal requirements) and their structure, as well as the relationship between accounting and financial reporting.
 They know about standard ongoing business transactions and how to record them and are familiar with the most relevant items on financial reports, as well as profit and loss statements according to Austrian commercial law with a particular focus on SME scenarios.

 Superior module: